 Summary: This is a well-rounded tutorial on how to crop a video on Mac.
-We wrap up top 4 ways to crop videos in iMovie, QuickTime Player, Photos and Final Cut Pro X, and thus make video cropping on Mac a fuss-free work for you.
+We wrap up the top 4 ways to crop and reframe videos with video editors for Mac.
+If you want to keep the best quality of your footage and finish cropping within 3 steps, try VideoProc Converter.

 Bet you have been upset when the crowds got into your scenery footage, downloaded a movie with black bars that didn't fit the screen, or made mistakes while shooting and wanted to delete certain segments in the final product.
 Any of these problems can be solved easily by cropping the video with the assitance of the best free video cropping software on Mac.
 Now, let's head over to the tutorials.